Danville Plant Completes First Truck Body Order

 Going All In

-Comprised primarily of lightweight aluminum, Great Dane redesigned our line of van trailers and created a new line of tank trailers.
-They were so well received that we phased out all structural steel products.
-By decade’s end, Great Dane was 100% in the trailer business.
+Comprised primarily of lightweight aluminum, Great Dane redesigns its line of van trailers and creates a new lineup of tank trailers.
+They are so well received the company phases out all structural steel products.
+By decade’s end Great Dane is 100% in the trailer business.

 Taking Alternate Routes

-With companies finding new ways to carry freight—shipping “piggyback” trailers on railroad flatcars and “fishyback” containers for maritime cargo—Great Dane completed its first piggyback trailer order.
-We followed this up two years later with our first maritime container order.
+With companies finding new ways to carry freight—shipping “piggyback” trailers on railroad flatcars and “fishyback” containers for maritime cargo—Great Dane completes its first piggyback trailer order.
+The company follows this up two years later with its first maritime container order.

-Great Dane blanketed the Eastern U.S. with sales outlets in 24 states.
-Direct piggyback and maritime container partnerships were made with companies like the Fruit Growers Express Company, the Chesapeake & Ohio R.R.
+Great Dane blankets the Eastern U.S. with sales outlets in 24 states.
+Direct piggyback and maritime container sales are made with companies like the Fruit Growers Express Company, the Chesapeake & Ohio R.R.
 Co., Xtra, Inc. and the Grace Line.

 Expanding Into Europe

-In 1966, Great Dane entered into European manufacturing agreements with Adamson & Hatchett, Ltd. of Dukinfield, Cheshire, England, to serve the British Commonwealth nations and with Van Hool & Fils of Koningshooikt, Belgium, to serve the European market.
-This same year, Great Dane announced a $2M expansion program that doubled trailer production.
+In 1966 Great Dane enters into European manufacturing agreements with Adamson & Hatchett, Ltd. of Dukinfield, Cheshire, England to serve the British Commonwealth nations, and with Van Hool & Fils of Koningshooikt, Belgium to serve the European market.
+This same year, Great Dane announces a $2M expansion program that doubles trailer production.

 Freight Forwarding

-In 1967, Great Dane became a subsidiary of United States Freight Company (soon to become Transway International Corporation), the world’s largest freight forwarder.
+In 1967 Great Dane becomes a subsidiary of United States Freight Company (soon to become the Transway International Corporation), the world’s largest freight forwarder.

 Acquiring Arrow

-With the purchase of Arrow Trailers in Memphis, Tennessee, we now have our second manufacturing facility.
-Dedicated to platform trailers, the Memphis plant increased production nearly twofold.
+With the purchase of Arrow Trailers in Memphis, Tennessee, Great Dane now has its second manufacturing facility.
+Dedicated to platform trailers, production at the Memphis plant has increased nearly twofold.

-In I974 Great Dane broke new ground with its Research & Development Lab.
-Here, space-age road simulation equipment exposes trailers to 10 years’ worth of wear and tear in a matter of weeks.
+In I974 Great Dane breaks new ground with its Research & Development Lab.
+Here, space-age road simulation equipment exposes trailers to 10 year’s worth of wear and tear in a matter of weeks.

 Savannah Surges

 With our Brazil plant taking on production of straight frame, aluminum, and FRP dry freight vans, Savannah steps up its reefer van capacity.
-New insulating technology adds to the increase.
+New insulating technology adds to the cause.

-In a period of explosive growth, Great Dane expanded into international markets, including Canada, England, Turkey, Mexico, and South America.
+In a period of explosive growth, Great Dane expands into international markets, including Canada, England, Turkey, Mexico, and South America.

 Massive Expansion

-Our Brazil plant expanded in 1984 to include a large order line for trailers and, one year later, a Composite Panel Plant to manufacture Fiberglass Reinforced Panels and similar products.
-A new Parts Distribution Center also began serving the Western aftermarket.
+Our Brazil plant expands in 1984 to include a large order line for trailers and, one year later, a Composite Panel Plant to manufacture Fiberglass Reinforced Panels and similar products.
+A new Parts Distribution Center would also begin serving the Western aftermarket.

 Robotic Technology

-Robotic welding was introduced to our Memphis plant.
-Plasma arch cutting followed soon after.
+Robotic welding is introduced to our Memphis plant.
+Plasma arch cutting would follow shortly after.

 Growing Commitment